Monday, December 9, 2013

 The notes begin with a strong unisex fragrance of bergamot and lemon from Sicily.
 When you first apply the fragrance, it's almost masculine - certainly unisex.
 It starts to dry down quickly, though, and as it does, the lily of the valley and sweet mock orange white flower bouquet take over.
 From that point forward, it's soft and feminine.
 The fragrance culminates in sheer perfection with light and musky woods.
 It's not terribly long-lasting (a shame), but if you like it, reapply!

 You can find Aqua Universalis at Neiman Marcus and LuckyScent.
-I found an interesting New York Times feature from 2008 that introduced him to the U.S. market.

 Photo courtesy of Neiman Marcus